-- gets comprehensive knowledge about topics in the area of Ubiquitous Computing - can design and evaluate ubiquitous systems in different application areas - acquires appropriate knowledge for addressing specialized aspects in the area of ubiquitous computing
+- can design and evaluate ubiquitous systems in different application areas - acquires appropriate knowledge for addressing specialized aspects in the area of ubiquitous computing

 Ubiquitous information technology (Ubiquitous Computing) addresses the ubiquitous (or pervasive) availability of information processing.
 The availability of these systems has the objective to facilitate the operational environment in technical scenarios or in daily life of humans and to enrich it with new capabilities.
 This module provides fundamentals of ubiquitous computing and further topics like network and Internet technologies, security aspects, the analysis of autonomously operating systems in Organic Computing and also the utilisation of information and communication technologies in highly decentralized energy systems.